What is your request? Quickly find the information you are looking for. ↓

 I graduated here and got my German diploma.
 How does that help me?

 First of all, congratulations on your success!
 It does significantly help you.
-The authorities have to use their discretion to grant you the permit.
+The authorities must exercise their discretion to grant you the permit.
 This might sound complicated.
-Normally, the authorities search for loopholes in the application in order to deny.
-Graduates of German universities are by all reasonable means to be accepted with their planned business ventures.
+Normally, the authorities search for loopholes in the application to deny it.
+Graduates of German universities are, by all reasonable means, to be accepted with their planned business ventures.
 So, if your business idea is only "so-so", you are supposed to get the permit.
-In the case, you have no idea, no funds, no nothing but the pure wish to remain, then do not even expect an approval.
+In that case, if you have no idea, no funds, no nothing but the pure wish to remain, then do not even expect approval.

 §§§